 Personal injury.
 Failure to properly connect lifting cables, chains, or straps could result in death, serious injury, or property damage.
-(000346)

 Personal Injury.
-Do not use lifting eye if there are signs of damage or corrosion.
-Doing so could result in death, serious injury, or property damage.
-(000433)
+Do not use lifting hook other than as directed.
+Failure to do so could result in death, serious injury, or property damage.

 Personal Injury.
-Do not use lifting eye other than as directed.
-Doing so could result in death, serious injury, or property damage.
-(000434)
+Verify all fasteners are properly tightened prior to lifting unit.
+Failure to do so could result in death, serious injury, or property damage.

-- 1. Verify the equipment being used to lift the unit is in good condition and has sufficient capacity.
+- Verify the equipment being used to lift the unit is in good condition and has sufficient capacity.
 For approximate weights, see Specifications. - 2.
 Close and lock all hoods and doors.